 Point 4: Word count?

-Word count is crucial in IELTS both Writing tasks.
+Word count is crucial in IELTS both and Writing tasks.
 So, you should have an idea of how much to write on different writing tasks.
 Some diagrams may compel you to write more than 200 words because there is so much information to cover.
 However, writing too many words will not earn you better scores.
 More than 150 words mean 151 words or more.
 As you will not get extra marks for the extra words, avoid writing too many words.
-Try to write some condensed sentences so that you need not write more words than necessary.
+Try to write some condensed sentences so that you do need not to write more words than necessary.